spencerrrrrrrr/DevOpsCommands/whatLineIsItAnyway.md

 `knife bootstrap 192.168.x.x --ssh-user node-username ssh-password username-password -N node_name --sudo --use-sudo -P sudo-password`
 >Bootstraps a node to be recognized by the Chef Server. -N seems to have better results than --node_name, although knife bootstrap --help suggests they are the same.

+`knife node list`
+>Lists all the nodes recognized by the Chef server

+`knife node show node-name`
+>Shows general details about the specified nodes
 ---

  `chef generate cookbook cookbook/path/cookbook-name`